matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

 using roughly the same response shape as the /state SS API.

-The response also includes a field called `renewal_interval` which specifies after how many milliseconds of inactivity the peeked server requires the peeking server to re-PUT the /peek in order for it to stay active.
+The response also includes a field called `renewal_interval` which specifies how often the peeked server requires the peeking server to re-PUT the /peek in order for it to stay active.
 If the peeked server is unavailable, it should retry via other servers from the room's members until it can reestablish.
+We require `/peek`s to be regularly renewed even if the server has been accepting peeked events, as the fact a server happens to accept peeked events doesn't mean that it was necessarily deliberately peeking.

-PUT returns 403 if the user does not have permission to peek into the room, and 404 if the room ID is not known to the peeked server.
+PUT returns 403 if the user does not have permission to peek into the room, and 404 if the room ID or peek ID is not known to the peeked server.
+If the server implementation doesn't wish to honour the peek request due to server load, it may respond with 429.

-DELETE return 200 OK with an empty `{}` on success, and 404 if the room ID is not known to the peeked server.
+DELETE return 200 OK with an empty `{}` on success, and 404 if the room ID or peek ID is not known to the peeked server.

 ```